How Much Does A House Extension Cost in 2024?

-Let's get straight to the point!
+Let's get straight to the point:

-For instance, a single-storey extension would cost around £22,500 to £125,000.
+For instance, a single-storey extension would cost around £22,500 – £125,000.
 This type of extension is normally used for small additions, such as a bathroom or adding more space to a kitchen or living room.

-Now that's still a huge price range, so let's break it down a bit more.
+Now, that's still a huge price range, so let's break it down a bit more.

-Whilst a large single-storey extension (50m2) can cost anywhere from £75,000 up to £125,000.
+On the other hand, a large single-storey extension (50m²) can cost anywhere from £75,000 – £125,000.

 Get Instant Quotes